fix29/SerLux-with-PyQt/README.md

 # Wiring diagram
 * Servo wiring:

-  I was using JR style servo where **BROWN=GND, RED=5V** and **ORANGE=SIGNAL**.
+  I used JR style servo with **BROWN=GND, RED=5V** and **ORANGE=SIGNAL**.
 Other servo types can be seen [here](https://www.rcgroups.com/forums/showpost.php?p=31975310&postcount=9).

 ![sweep_bb.png](https://github.com/fix29/SerLux-with-PyQt/blob/master/Images/sweep_bb.png)

 * Photoresistor/LDR wiring:

-  Actually this wiring is simply voltage divider which actively change its value depends on the amount of lights that shines on it.
+  Actually, this wiring is pretty much voltage divider which actively change its value depends on the amount of lights that shines on it.
 The overlapped connection between LDR and resistor are fed to arduino's analog pin (A0).

   **[EDIT]**